Green Heart Love

 • Tom Kha Soup: Tangy, salty, and creamy soup that’s great for the winter months.

-• Vegan Ramen Noodles: Plant-based comfort food in a tangy lemongrass broth.
+• Vegan Ramen Noodles with Lemongrass Broth: Plant-based comfort food in a tangy lemongrass broth.

-• Thai Red Curry: Creamy, spicy, and flavorful South East Asian dish.
+• Vegan Red Thai Curry: Creamy, spicy, and flavorful South East Asian dish.

 Bowl of chickpea orzo soup with carrots, topped with a slice of lemon and fresh herbs.